-The serial interface PECL output buffers (ECL100K referenced to +5 V) are the drivers for the serial media.
-They are all connected to the shifter and contain the same serial data.
-Two of the output pairs (OUTA± and OUTB±) are controllable by the FOTO input and can be disabled by the system controller to force a logical zero (that is, "light off") at the outputs.
-The third output pair (OUTC±) is not affected by FOTO and supplies a continuous data stream suitable for loopback testing of the subsystem.
+The serial interface PECL output buffers (ECL100K referenced to +5V) are the drivers for the serial media.
+They are all connected to the Shifter and contain the same serial data.
+Two of the output pairs (OUTA± and OUTB±) are controllable by the FOTO input and can be disabled by the system controller to force a logical zero (i.e., "light off") at the outputs.
+The third output pair (OUTC±) is not affected by FOTO and will supply a continuous data stream suitable for loop-back testing of the subsystem.

-OUTA± and OUTB± responds to FOTO input changes within a few bit times.
+OUTA± and OUTB± will respond to FOTO input changes within a few bit times.
 However, since FOTO is not synchronized with the transmitter data stream, the outputs will be forced off or turned on at arbitrary points in a transmitted byte.
 This function is intended to augment an external laser safety controller and as an aid for Receiver PLL testing.